phlbnks/mediael/README.markdown

 Coming Next
 -----------
 - Add support for more MEJS variables.
 - Add support for each player having different setup variables.
+- Add pre-compressed versions for immediate use.
 - (Permenant..)
 Clean up and check code.

 Changelog